rancilio-pid/clevercoffee/README.md

  * Over-The-Air updates of the firmware (WiFi)

 User feedback and suggestions for further development of the software are most welcome.
-You are welcome to help us in our mission to make better espresso :)
+You are welcome to help us in our mission to make better espresso. :)

 Thanks to every single supporter!